Understanding Extreme Precipitation Changes through Unsupervised Machine Learning: Conclusion

-\begin{ack} The authors thank the National Science Foundation (NSF) Machine Learning and Physical Sciences (MAPS) program and NSF grant 1633631, Office of Advanced Cyberinfrastructure grant OAC-1835863, Division of Atmospheric and Geospace Sciences grant AGS-1912134, Division of Information and Intelligent Systems grants IIS-2047418, IIS-2003237, IIS-2007719, Division of Social and Economic Sciences grant SES-1928718, and Division of Computer and Network Systems grant CNS-2003237 for funding support and co-funding by the Enabling Aerosol-cloud interactions at GLobal convection-permitting scalES (EAGLES) project (74358), of the U.S. Department of Energy Office of Biological and Environmental Research, Earth System Model Development program area.
-This work was also supported by a Darpa (Defense Advanced Research Projects Agency) contract (HR001120C0021), as well as gifts from Intel, Disney, and Qualcomm.
+The authors thank the Department of Energy under grant DE-SC0022331, the National Science Foundation (NSF) Machine Learning and Physical Sciences (MAPS) program and NSF grant 1633631, Office of Advanced Cyberinfrastructure grant OAC-1835863, Division of Atmospheric and Geospace Sciences grant AGS-1912134, Division of Information and Intelligent Systems grants IIS-2047418, IIS-2003237, IIS-2007719, Division of Social and Economic Sciences grant SES-1928718, and Division of Computer and Network Systems grant CNS-2003237 for funding support and co-funding by the Enabling Aerosol-cloud interactions at GLobal convection-permitting scalES (EAGLES) project (74358), of the U.S. Department of Energy Office of Biological and Environmental Research, Earth System Model Development program area.
 We further acknowledge funding from NSF Science and Technology Center LEAP (Launching Early-Career Academic Pathways) award 2019625.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of DARPA, DOE, or NSF.
 Computational resources were provided by the Extreme Science and Engineering Discovery Environment supported by NSF Division of Advanced Cyberinfrastructure Grant number ACI-1548562 (charge number TG-ATM190002).
 DYAMOND data management was provided by the German Climate Computing Center (DKRZ) and supported through the projects ESiWACE and ESiWACE2.
-The projects ESiWACE and ESiWACE2 have received funding from the European Union's Horizon 2020 research and innovation programme under grant agreements No 675191 and 823988. \end{ack}
+The projects ESiWACE and ESiWACE2 have received funding from the European Union's Horizon 2020 research and innovation programme under grant agreements No 675191 and 823988.
+This work was also supported by gifts from Disney and Qualcomm.